Leverage Strategies Compared

 Our specialization and approach

-Our Focus: Internal Leverage (LIFT)
+Our Focus: Cascade Leverage (LIFT)

 - Client control: You're not dependent on bank decisions